 6 Minute Read

 If you’ve listened to Dave talk for more than 60 seconds, you know exactly how he feels about credit card debt.
-He hates it, and knows there’s no good reason at all to have a credit card.
+He hates it.

 But do you really know why?